 Hello hello.
-I am letting you know that I will probably not be publishing new short stories here for the next several months because I will be more focused on a longer prose piece as well as the following:
+I am letting you know that I will probably not be publishing new short stories here for the next several months because I will be more focused on some longer projects including:

---Feature Film Mechanical Bulls--we wrote it last year, filmed it this summer, and now are currently editing it, will submit to festivals and host screenings in NYC TBA 2023 hopefully
+--Feature Film Mechanical Bulls--i co-wrote it last year, directed it this summer, and now are currently editing it, will submit to festivals and host screenings in NYC TBA 2023 hopefully

 --Live Shows--I am working on a new hour-long stand up show--see where I'll be performing next HERE.
 You can also follow me on Instagram where I'll post short clips from live sets and last minute show updates...and 2023 dates for my other shows will be announced soon on ig and mailing list

 Knowing myself, I will end up not following this and will continue to write new stories and poems here.
 But in the meantime, follow me on instagram for more immediate updates if you'd like.
 I hate social media and maybe you do too, but I'm on it for now.
 I'm working on some other scripts and longer-term projects and such, but you probably don't care about that.
 Well who knows, idk who you are.
 And thanks so much for reading and watching my stuff.

 “But what if the earth is flat.”

 I had never heard this much emotion in her voice our entire relationship.

 “It’s not flat, that’s been proven,” I said as if I were adding to the conversation.

 “But have you yourself proven it?” she asked.
 “Anybody can prove anything, but how can you truly know anything for yourself unless you go out and experience it yourself.”

 The conversation lasted surprisingly long staying on the same subject, which I didn’t think either one of us was all that interested in.
 We always did this.
 Argue about things that were already solved.
 I watched her stare at her plate.
 She threw two meatballs into her mouth before telling me what she thought about the way I coughed.